In 'brutal' US Open heat, Daniil Medvedev warns during his win that a player is 'gonna die'

 She improved to 7-0 in major quarterfinals as she seeks her second Slam trophy to go alongside the one she won at the Australian Open in January.

-In Thursday's semifinals Sabalenka will meet reigning Wimbledon champion Marketa Vondrousova of the Czech Republic or 2017 U.S. Open finalist Madison Keys.
+In Thursday night's semifinals, Sabalenka will meet 2017 U.S. Open finalist Madison Keys, an American who saved all nine break points she faced during a 6-1, 6-4 victory over reigning Wimbledon champion Marketa Vondrousova.
 The other women's semifinal will be No. 6 Coco Gauff against No. 10 Karolina Muchova; they won their quarterfinals Tuesday.

+“It's going to be a lot of hard hitting, not a lot of long points,” said Keys, who lost to Sabalenka at Wimbledon in July.
+“Just going to try to buckle up and get as many balls back as I can.”

+Keys vs. Vondrousova was interrupted for eight minutes in the first game, when a spectator in the lower level needed medical attention.
+Keys brought two towels and a bottle of water over to where the fan was being helped.
+The U.S. Tennis Association said the episode was not heat-related.

 Medvedev won nine of his 15 return games against Rublev, who is now 0-9 in major quarterfinals.